akhealth/DevSecOpsMvp/Communication.md

 * Do we have preferences for future operational support about who is responsible for technical service monitoring and first response for cloud hosted applications?

 ### Security Related Opportunities
-The following topics identify blockers that might inform improved DevOps practices realted to the Security area of responsibility:
+The following topics identify opportunities that might inform improved DevOps practices realted to the Security area of responsibility:
 * Assessing MS Azure FedRamp docs and understanding which controls the application developer/product team are responsible for (i.e., that we own and MS does not)
 * What is the Security MVP that supports new or changed non-production (dev/staging/etc) environments?
 * How can a security plan be broken up into small enough chunks to get definable work done inside a series of two week sprints?
 Note: "done" means done - no technical debt left to discover at the end?